AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_get_started_rn.md

       });
   };

-  // Send a text message to somebody. const sendmsg = () => {
+  // Sends a text message to somebody. const sendmsg = () => {
     if (this.isInitialized === false || this.isInitialized === undefined) {
       rollLog('Perform initialization first.');